jgrss/geowombat/doc/source/tutorial-plot.rst

 -------------

 The two plots below illustrate how two images can be mosaicked.
-The orange grids highlight the image footprints while the black grids illustrate the ``DataArray`` chunks.
+The orange grids highlight the image footprints while the black grids illustrate the :class:`xarray.DataArray` chunks.

 .. ipython:: python